Peter Howard Wine and Ag Tourism Scholarship Program

 For questions, please contact Karen DeLong at kdelong39@utk.edu.

 The Peter Howard Endowment at the Herbert College of Agriculture honors Peter Howard, who finished his fruitful career as founder, builder, and entrepreneurial marketer of Crown Winery and HRH Vineyards in Humboldt, Tennessee.
-Howard, originally from England, gained notoriety in the development of instrumentation to measure important gases.
+Originally from England, Peter gained notoriety in the development of instrumentation to measure important gases.
 After marrying the former Miss Tennessee, Rita Wilson, he migrated to the U.S. where he continued pursuing highly technical instruments used by the automotive, medical, and human fitness fields.
 This included several patents and instruments used by U.S. astronauts in space.

 Peter’s introduction to the wine industry came through his involvement with longtime friend Jim Herbert at Neogen Corporation where he helped develop a disease prediction system that could be located in a vineyard and predict the onset of known grape diseases.
 The system allowed producers to, in advance of outbreaks, use chemicals or change environmental conditions to improve yields as well as environment.